defunctzombie/node-script/README.md

 ##  jsbundler ##
-An automatic javascript file bundler for files written using the node.js require style for dependencies.
+An automatic javascript file bundler for files written using the node.js require style for dependencies with support for async loading of external requires.

 Although a few other similar projects exist in this space(browserify, jsbundle, etc), the jsbundler codebase and client side code is very minimal.
 It leverages the builtin node module loader to track down your dependencies and generate the output.

-For example, the client bound require.js file is under 300 bytes after minification!

 ### Installation ###